Baarilliant-ai/ReadMe/README.md

 ## Interesting Topics

 #### Anthropic Integration
 Recently, Anthropic widened access to Claude2.
-It only took 30 minutes to integrate their API with Baa!
+30 minutes to integrate their API with Baa!
 Just imagine what we can do to improve the UI of local LLMs.

+#### Fireworks.ai Integration
+Yeah same as Anthropic 30 minutes to integrate the API with Baa!
+Excited for future LLM's using langchain chat models.

 #### Closed & Open Source
 I'm not sure, but please let me know your thoughts.
 You can email me at hello@baarilliant.ai.